 Students whose employers will reimburse them the cost of tuition upon successful completion of a semester are responsible for payment at registration.
-A deferred payment plan can be issued at the time of registration but 80% has to be paid before the remaining portion is placed on the deferred payment plan.
-A \$25 nonrefundable processing fee is charged.
+A deferred payment plan can be issued at the time of registration but 80% has to be paid before the remaining 20% is placed on the deferred payment plan (DPP).
+A \$25 nonrefundable processing fee is charged at the time of enrollment into a DPP.